-- h) For External Evaluation in Practical/Lab Subjects: The Semester end examination shall be conducted by an external examiner and a staff member of the Department nominated by Head of the Department.
-Marks distribution is as follows: 20 Marks
+g) For External Evaluation in Practical/Lab Subjects: The Semester end examination shall be conducted by an external examiner and a staff member of the Department nominated by Head of the Department.
+Marks distribution is as follows:

-- i.
-Writing the program/Procedure:
+i.
+Writing the program/Procedure: 20 Marks

-- ii.
-Executing the program/Procedure: iii.
-Viva:
+ii.
+Executing the program/Procedure: 20 Marks

+iii.
+Viva: 15 Marks

-- iv.
-Lab Record:
+iv.
+Lab Record: 15 Marks

-- Total: V.
+v.
+Total: 70 Marks